Brian-Masheti/Quarto-data-visualization-tabs---Rstudio/README.md

 ## How to Use

 1. Clone this repository
-2. Open the .qmd file in RStudio or your preferred Quarto-compatible IDE
+2. Open the .rmd file in RStudio or your preferred Quarto-compatible IDE
 3. Render the document to see the output

 ## Sample Visualizations